 While no maximum length for manuscripts is prescribed, authors are encouraged to write concisely.
 As a guide, articles should be between 5,000 and 7,000 words in length.

 1) Use A4 sheet size.

-2) Margins should be one inch (2.5cm) at the top, bottom, and sides of the page.
+2) Margins should be 20mm for A4 size and one inch (25mm) for letter size at the top, bottom, and sides of the page.

 Divide your article into clearly defined and numbered sections.
-Subsections should be numbered 1.1. (then 1.1.1., 1.1.2., ...), 1.2.,etc. (the abstract is not included in section numbering).
-Use this numbering also for internal cross-referencing: do not just refer to "the text".
+Subsections should be numbered 1.1. (then 1.1.1., 1.1.2., ...), 1.2., etc. (the abstract is not included in section numbering).
+Use this numbering for internal cross-referencing: do not just refer to "the text".
 Any subsection may be given a brief heading.
 Each heading should appear on its own separate line.

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.

 3.1.2 Literature Review

 Provide an adequate background with detailed literature survey or a summary of the results of previous studies.

 Provide sufficient detail to allow the work to be reproduced.
 Methods already published should be indicated by a reference: only relevant modifications should be described.

 Provide sufficient detail to allow the results to be meaningful and informative.